ranjithkumarravikumar52/Java-sandbox/README.md

     * scope of loop variables
     * does the body of the loop executes at least once?
 - - -
-### Branch java-basics
-#### Exam topic
-* Define the scope of variables
-* Define the structure of a Java class
-* Create executable Java applications with a main method; run a Java program from the command line; produce console output
-* Import other Java packages to make them accessible in your code
-* Compare and contrast the features and components of Java such as: platform independence, object orientation, encapsulation, etc.

 #### Notes on Java Basics Topic
 * Classes are Java basic building blocks
 * They have two main elements